 Light and soft White Whole Wheat Dinner Rolls will be the star of the party at your next celebration.
-A video tutorial included showing how to make perfectly round rolls like you see here.
+A video tutorial included showing how to make perfectly round rolls as you see here.

 Wanna know a secret about food blogs?